-- of the steering wheel at the 12 o'clock position. - 4.
-Release pressure on the brake just enough to allow the vehicle to creep backward slowly. - 5.
-While looking back through the rear window, move the top of the steering wheel toward the direction you want the back of the vehicle to go. - 6.
+- 4. Release pressure on the brake just enough to allow the vehicle to creep backward slowly. - While looking back through the rear window, move the top of the steering wheel toward the direction you want the back of the vehicle to go. - 6.
 Keep your foot over the brake pedal while your vehicle is moving backward.
 Glance quickly to the front and sides to check traffic.
 Continue to look back through the rear window as you brake to a stop.